 Opening in the summer of 1970, Boma continued the expansion of animal attractions at Busch Gardens with a variety of species exhibited in several habitats.

 Open Date: Summer 1970

-Additional details and images on Boma will be added in the future.
+Additional details on Boma will be added in the future.

 Chicago Tribune | Jul 12 1970 – accessed 12/23/2016

 Park Maps – 1970, 1974, 1976 – Author’s Collection

 Orlando Sentinel | May 27 1970 – accessed 11/6/2022

 Orlando Sentinel | Jun 6 1970 – accessed 11/6/2022